Featured in...

 On the flip side, by gifting the money from equity release away, that money will not be subject to inheritance tax at all as long as you remain alive for seven years from the date the money is given away.

-Does equity release affect your state pension?
+Does the scheme affect your state pension?

 I should clarify that equity release doesn’t impact your state pension, which is a standard amount for everyone.
 However, it could affect your Pension Credit if you’re a low-income earner, as it’s means-tested.